ykv23/Kiro-Hackathon-2025-prompt2resume-/Journaling/brainstorm.md

 What output will tool generate?

-Goal is for prompt2resume to be able to generate a pdf
+Goal is for prompt2resume to be able to generate a pdf.
+Wish to create an MVP

 How is this tool unique or different from other tools?